Preston-Eck/Grant-Manager/AI_DEVELOPMENT_LOG.md

     * Added `DeliverableModal` supporting Start/End/Completion dates.
     * Restored Attachments to Grant Details and Reports tabs.

+### [Major Stability Update: Inputs & Robustness]
+* **Currency Input Overhaul:** Replaced basic inputs with `HighContrastCurrencyInput`.
+This component separates "display state" (commas) from "edit state" to prevent the cursor jump bug when typing decimals.
+* **Burn Rate & Forecasting:** Added visual burn rate calculation to the Dashboard.
+It now predicts how many months of funding are left based on current spending velocity.
+* **Match Tracking:** Added specific tracking for Cost Share/Match vs. Grant Funds.
+Dashboard now alerts if Match is falling behind the required ratio.
+* **Indirect Costs (IDC):** Added "Apply Indirect Cost" checkbox to the Expenditure Input.
+When checked, it automatically generates a second transaction for the overhead amount based on the grant's configured IDC rate.
+* **Audit Logs:** Implemented `logAudit` in `dbService`.
+Critical actions (Create/Update/Delete) now write to a persistent, timestamped `auditLog` array on the Grant object.

 ---

 ## 4. Current "To-Do" / Known State